saturnMars/TDT4215_recommender_systems/README.md

 > or from
 > https://towardsdatascience.com/content-based-recommender-systems-28a1dbd858f5

-1. Stopword removal in titles in pre.py
-2. Merge titles and keyword lists in pre.py
-3. Only work with single user file:
+1. Only work with single user file:
-4. TF\*IDF for keywords compared to the keywords of all their articles
+2. TF\*IDF for keywords compared to the keywords of all their articles
-5. Build matrix from the article
+3. Build matrix from the article

    ```asciiart
        doc0       doc1   doc2   doc3